 During the week of August 13, 2018, the U.S. Environmental Protection Agency conducted a sampling event in the Eastern Heights community.
 EPA sampled ambient air (outdoor air) and groundwater.
 EPA asked property owners for permission before testing their property for contaminants.

 EPA conducted sampling in the Eastern Heights community July 8 - 14, 2018.
 EPA sampled ambient (outdoor) air, indoor air and air under the foundation (sub-slab soil gas) of several homes located over the TCE-contaminated groundwater plume.
 EPA asked property owners for permission before testing their property.
 EPA met with residents whose homes were sampled to assess their use of common household chemicals.
 EPA assisted with removing chemical products from the homes prior to indoor testing.

-EPA conducted sampling in the Eastern Heights community between June 18 - 22 and July 9 - 20, 2018.
+EPA conducted sampling in the Eastern Heights community between June 18 - 22.
 During this event, EPA sampled groundwater, soil, soil gas and ambient (outdoor) air.
 The attorneys that represent specific residents who live in the Eastern Heights neighborhood have agreed to allow EPA to perform testing around and inside the properties owned by their clients through the existence of known contamination in their neighborhood.
 The residents attorneys are also allowing their technical team to speak with EPA and coordinate efforts in the neighborhood.